AntonioCarlini/ansible/roles/ntp_client/README.md

 Role Name
 =========

-ntp-client
+ntp_client

-Installs an ntp client and some related tools
+Installs an NTP client and some related tools

 Requirements
 ------------